skmorgane/biodiversity-course/schedule.md

 layout: page
 title: Schedule
 ---
-(Updates for Fall 2020 in Progress - as a result the site will be very dynamic for a few days) Thursdays are often a split between class activity and discussion, thus there are often two topics on those days.
-Tuesdays are always just discussion.
+(Updates for Fall 2020 in Progress - as a result the site will be very dynamic for a while) Thursdays are often a split between class activity and discussion, thus there are often two topics on those days.
+Tuesdays are (nearly) always just discussion.

 IMPORTANT: if Date is followed by 2 asterisks then readings are not yet finalized for that class period.
 If questions for readings are not yet posted, they will be at least 1 week before reading is discussed.